raynamharris/FMR1CA1rnaseq/scripts/05_Ceolin.md

 suggests a role for dys-regulation of calcium signallying in the hippocampus of Fragile X Syndrom patients.

+Here is the analysis, including the heatmap as well as a PCA plot and maybe some statistics.
+The GO analysis is in the subdirectory 06\_GO\_MWU.

 The first thing I notice is that they have waay more reads per sample and thus gene counts per sample than I do.
 They have a mean gene counts per sample around 400 million counts per gene.
 My data had 5 million